menandmice/micetro_docs/guides/user-manual/cloud_integration.rst

 Using Cloud Integration
 -----------------------

-Using the available cloud services in the Men&Mice Suite is as easy as using DNS Zones, records, or subnets as before.
+Using the available cloud services in Micetro is as easy as using DNS Zones, records, or subnets as before.

 For detailed instructions on how to use Men&Mice Cloud integration, see :ref:`using-cloud`.